jclark/rpi-cm4-ptp-guide/hardware.md

 ## Carrier board and case

 The most restrictive constraint on the carrier board is that it needs to expose the ethernet sync pin on CM4.
-There are actually two pins, which are called SYNC_OUT and SYNC_IN.
+There are two sync pins, called SYNC_OUT and SYNC_IN.
 But actually SYNC_OUT does both input and output, and is the one that matters.

 All the boards includes a battery-powered Real Time Clock (RTC), which is useful.
 You will need to buy a CR2032 battery for it, unless you get the Edatec case, which comes with a battery.